WHen should you consider air duct repair in your home?

 Signs you need to consider professional air duct repair

-Without proper maintenance and routine checks, it is easy to miss out of issues with your ductwork which may require repairs.
-Unfortunately, any damage or problems with your air ducts which are left unattended can lead to serious problems.
+Without proper maintenance and routine checks, it is easy to miss out on issues with your ductwork that may require repairs.
+Unfortunately, any damage or problems with your air ducts that are left unattended can lead to serious problems.
 To determine when it is time for air duct repair, here are some warning signs:

 • Inconsistent temperature spots.
-Air duct repair is vital when you start experiencing inconsistent temperature such as cold and hot spots in different areas inside the home.
-If there are holes and tears in your air ducts, treated air will not efficiently reach the rooms and escape though these tears.
+Air duct repair is vital when you start experiencing inconsistent temperatures such as cold and hot spots in different areas inside the home.
+If there are holes and tears in your air ducts, treated air will not efficiently reach the rooms and escape through these tears.
 Another consequence of damaged air ducts is the reduced efficiency of your HVAC system.

 • Strange or weird noises coming from the air ducts.
 Air flowing through the air ducts can cause the ductwork to contract and expand.
-This expansion and contraction can cause the ductwork to produce occasional popping sounds which is normal.
-However, if you start hearing unusual noises such as rattling, it is possible there is significant damage which need air duct repair.
+This expansion and contraction can cause the ductwork to produce occasional popping sounds that are normal.
+However, if you start hearing unusual noises such as rattling, it is possible there is significant damage that need air duct repair.

 When to consider air duct replacement